 Home Languages (Arabic, Turkish, Russian, French, Spanish, German)

 At Key Stage 5 (Years 12 and 13)

-Westminster City’s exam results are amongst the best in Westminster and Greater London.
-Many of our students progress to top universities, such as Oxford and Cambridge, and Russell Group of universities.
+Westminster City School’s Sixth Form results are amongst the best in Westminster and Greater London.
+Our students progress to top universities, like Oxford, Cambridge and leading Russell Group institutions.

-The majority of students choose three A Level subjects to study at the beginning of Year 12.
+The majority of our sixth formers choose three A Level subjects to study at the beginning of Year 12.
 This allows access to the maximum teaching time available.
-Students with a strong academic record may choose four A Levels including Further Mathematics or an Extended Project Qualification, which is highly valued by universities.
+Students with a strong academic record may choose to undertake an Extended Project Qualification (EPQ), which is highly valued by universities.
 All students also study PSHE.

 We follow a rigorous internal assessment process, culminating in the formal external A Level examinations at the end of Year 13.
-Some subjects will also have coursework elements.
-Most A Level subjects are available including Science and Humanities or a combination of the two.
+Some subjects also have a coursework elements.

 The minimum entry requirement for A Level courses is five full GCSE grades at 5 and above including English and Mathematics.
 Students are also expected to meet the entrance requirements for each subject.
 Accordingly, we do not run classes in GCSE English or Mathematics for sixth formers.